manoverboard/AndrewBoardman/about.md

   "A—B" because it's what I know.
 (I'm leaving "C—Z" to others.)</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>
   whose focus is on helping organizations drive social change through human-centered design.
-Manoverboard began in 2002 out of my small Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
+Manoverboard is a Certified B Corporation.
+The whole shebang began in 2002 out of my small Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
 I am slowly working on a book on design responsibility.
 I teach at the University of Manitoba and recently taught at Red River College in Winnipeg.
   Outside of graphic design, my interests include consciousness, history and critical theory.</p><p>What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
   I received a Fulbright Fellowship and a NYFA Fellowship.
 I worked at The Rockefeller Foundation for many years.</p><p>It took about 13.8 billion years for me to get to this sentence.
 In this next sentence, you might <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 meta-description: This is the About page about Andrew Boardman.
 I design, draw, write and teach.
 Plus I read books.
 Mostly on graphic design, history, consciousness, theory.